What Is GRP Tank ?

 - Environmental applications such as wastewater treatment plants, stormwater containment systems and more.

-As GRP tanks are made from composite materials, they are also resistant to corrosion and other damage caused by the elements.
-They generally have a longer lifespan than other types of tanks and can last up to 25 years with no deterioration in quality.
+Since GRP tanks are fashioned from composite materials, they boast resistance to corrosion and other forms of damage induced by environmental factors.
+In general, they boast a lengthier operational lifespan in comparison to alternative tank variants and can endure up to 25 years without any compromise in quality.